 Special thanks to the faculty and staff that supported student applications to the UConn IDEA Grant and to those who will be mentoring the award recipients as they complete their projects.
 We would also like to thank the faculty and staff from around the University who served as reviewers.

-Please join us in congratulating the UConn undergraduates named below for their significant research and creative accomplishments in summer and fall 2016.
+Please join us in congratulating the UConn undergraduates named below for their significant research and creative accomplishments in fall 2015.
 Students: if you have an accomplishment to share, please do so using this online form.

 AWARDS